chingu-voyages/voyage-project-tier3-expensesplitter/README.md

     - The weight of the contribution should be set to 0 by default (every participant contributes equally)
   - [ ] Users should be able to edit the details of an expense group, except for Group ID
   - [ ] Users should be able to remove a particular expense group
+  - [ ] Generate a Unique Group Link:
+    - The system should automatically generate a unique link for each expense group.
+    - This link can be shared with others to invite them to join the group.
+  - [ ] Invite Participants:
+    - Users can invite participants to the group by sharing the generated link.
+    - Upon receiving the link, participants can join the group by sign in with Google.

 - Expense Management